mlui2/data1030-loan-prediction-project/README.md

 # LendingClub Loan Default Prediction

 This project analyzes and predicts loan default risk using LendingClub loan data, focusing exclusively on pre-origination borrower and loan characteristics.
-Five machine learning models are evaluated and compared, with an emphasis on realistic deployment.t
+Five machine learning models are evaluated and compared, with an emphasis on realistic deployment.

 ## Data
 This project uses the LendingClub loan dataset (2007–2018) on Kaggle: https://www.kaggle.com/datasets/adarshsng/lending-club-loan-data-csv/data